-- 58. Each osteopathic educational institution should keep under review its facilities, services and practices to identify where improvements and adjustments are required to better meet the needs of people with disabilities and health impairments.
-This should not be confined to the physical estate but should include every aspect of provision. - 59.
-It is neither possible nor desirable to provide an exhaustive list of reasonable adjustments because each osteopathic educational institution is unique.
-Only by conducting a rigorous audit of all aspects of an institution's provision will it be possible to identify reasonable adjustments that should be made. - 60.
-The examples below are included to illustrate the range of adjustments encompassed by the anticipatory duty: - providing information about the course in alternative formats to ensure that it is accessible to as wide a range of prospective students as possible. - ensuring that marketing materials make it clear that applications from disabled students are welcomed. - undertaking an access audit and making adjustments to ensure that general and emergency access routes to and from buildings are accessible to people with restricted mobility. - ensuring that core facilities such as toilets, common rooms, libraries and catering facilities - are well lit, properly signposted and easily accessed by disabled students. - reviewing and adjusting learning and assessment policies and practices to ensure they do not inherently discriminate against disabled students.
+- 59. Each osteopathic educational provider should keep under review its facilities, services and practices to identify where improvements and adjustments are required to better meet the needs of people with disabilities and/or health conditions.
+This should not be confined to the physical estate but should include every aspect of provision. - 60.
+It is neither possible nor desirable to provide an exhaustive list of reasonable adjustments because each osteopathic educational provider is unique.
+Only by conducting a rigorous audit of all aspects of an institution's provision will it be possible to identify adjustments that should be made. - 61.
+The examples below are included to illustrate the range of adjustments encompassed by the anticipatory duty: - providing information about the course in alternative formats to ensure that it is accessible to as wide a range of prospective students as possible - ensuring that marketing materials make it clear that applications from students with disabilities and/or health conditions are welcomed - undertaking an access audit and making adjustments to ensure that general and emergency access routes to and from buildings are accessible to people with restricted mobility - ensuring that core facilities such as toilets, common rooms, libraries and catering facilities - are well lit, properly signposted and easily accessed by disabled students - reviewing and adjusting learning and assessment policies and practices to ensure they do not inherently discriminate against disabled students - ensuring that lecture notes and other learning resources are available in electronic format for use by, for example, visually impaired students and those with specific learning difficulties who use assistive computer software - improving the acoustics of lecture theatres and installing loop systems to assist students with hearing impairments

-- ensuring that lecture notes and other learning resources are available in electronic format for use by, for example, visually impaired students and those with specific learning difficulties who use assistive computer software. - improving the acoustics of lecture theatres and installing loop systems to assist students with hearing impairments. - ensuring that furniture, fixtures, fittings and learning resources such as library and computer services, practical rooms and equipment do not pose an obstacle to, and are accessible by, disabled students. - ensuring that staff are sufficiently well informed about their responsibilities to help eliminate disability discrimination. - ensuring that staff know how to access the specialist services and resources available to help assess the needs of students who have a disability or health impairment.
-This would include training staff to recognise the early signs of mental health conditions, in order to ensure that issues can be identified and appropriate support offered. - 61.
-These examples illustrate some of the facilities, services, and practices that can be improved to avoid disadvantaging disabled people but it is important to stress that while a duty is owed to disabled people generally, osteopathic educational institutions also have a duty to establish and respond to the particular needs of disabled applicants and students as individuals.
+- ensuring that furniture, fixtures, fittings and learning resources such as library and computer services, practical rooms and equipment - do not pose an obstacle to, and are accessible by, students with disabilities and/or health conditions - ensuring that staff are sufficiently well informed about their responsibilities to help eliminate disability discrimination - ensuring that staff know how to access the specialist services and resources available to help assess the needs of students who have a disability or health impairment.
+This would include training staff to recognise the early signs of mental health conditions, in order to ensure that issues can be identified and appropriate support offered. - 62.
+These examples illustrate some of the facilities, services, and practices that can be improved to avoid disadvantaging students with disabilities and/or health conditions - but it is important to stress that while a duty is owed to 'disabled people' generally, osteopathic educational providers also have a duty to establish and respond to the particular needs of applicants and students as individuals.

-An osteopathic educational institution developed plans to upgrade and refurbish a teaching room, to provide a lecture theatre with considerably enhanced and up-to-date facilities.
+An osteopathic educational provider developed plans to upgrade and refurbish a teaching room, to provide a lecture theatre with considerably enhanced and upto-date facilities.
 They were aware that the acoustics in the room were poor, having had comments from two students with hearing impairments that they struggled to hear the lecturer in the room.
 As part of the refurbishment, an induction loop was installed to aid students with a hearing impairment who used hearing aids.
 An audio system was also installed, which enabled the lecturers to use a microphone.
 This assisted students whose hearing was mildly impaired, but who did not use a hearing aid.